 Whether your are Active Duty stationed in TX or just moved here 2 weeks ago you are still eligible.
 A Texas Driver’s License or ID is no longer necessary.
 IT IS NO LONGER A REQUIREMENT TO BE A TEXAS RESIDENT!

-The only restriction on the gun you qualify with vs the one you carry is if your license is for a Revolver only.
 If you qualify with a Semi-Auto than you can carry either a Revolver or Semi-Auto with no problems.
-The handgun that you use for qualification purposes must be at least a .32 caliber or larger, but this is only for the qualification.
+The handgun that you use for qualification purposes must be at least a .22 caliber or larger, but this is only for the qualification.
 You are not restricted to caliber size when you carry your handgun, so if you prefer a little .22 caliber pistol or a Desert Eagle .50 caliber hand cannon it is up to you.
 None of your guns need to be registered and you are not restricted to the number of handguns you can carry at any one time.

 Is there a test at the end of the class?